IDNR's Species Recovery Process

 The goal of the recovery process is to maintain or improve populations of native species in Illinois.
 The process uses an adaptive management approach to assess species, identify conservation actions, prioritize resources, and communicate with partners.
 The recovery process facilitates coordination between IDNR and conservation partners and identifies responsibilities and standards for those engaged in species recovery.

-An IDNR staff person will be designated as Species Lead for each species (or group of species) that is in some stage of the recovery process.
+An IDNR staff person will be designated as Species Lead for each species (or group of species) that has moved to the planning stage of the recovery process.
 A Species Lead serves as a point of contact for activities related to the species, manages the Recovery Team, facilitates communication and collaboration with those engaged in recovery actions, and provides progress reports to the IDNR Endangered Species Program.
-A Recovery Team is comprised of IDNR staff and other individuals engaged in recovery of a focal species and/or with relevant knowledge and resources.
-Recovery Team members may collaborate on species status assessments, develop species planning reports, and advise implementers, as needed.